bjing/cardano-node-runner/README.md

 # cardano-node-runner
-This repo aims to provide a simple way for you to manage your cardano node for various environments.
+This repo provides a simple way to manage cardano node for multiple environments (preview, preprod and mainnet etc).

 ## Project setup
 ### Check out repo